craigsdennis/notebooks-cloudflare-workers-ai/deepseek-coder-exploration.md

 In this test case, we have two tests:

 - `test_full_name` tests the `full_name` method when the user has both a first name and a last name.
-- `test_default_last_name` tests the `full_name` method when the user only has a first name and the last name is set to "Mc" + first name.
+- `test_default_last_name` tests the `full_name` method when the user only has a first name and the last name is set to "Mc" + first name by default.

-If all these tests pass, it means that the `full_name` method is working as expected.
-If any of these tests fail, it
+You can run these tests by executing the script.
+If everything is working correctly, you should see output indicating that both tests passed.

 ### Fill-in-the-middle Code Completion